vsvai/dukan.in/README.md

 HARDWARE AND SOFTWARE REQUIREMNETS
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-1.
+1. Libraries:Django Framework,Pillow,json,sqlite3
-2.
+2. Python3, SQLite3.db, javascript, json, HTML, CSS
+3. Visual Studio Community {very-helpful}
+4. ONLINE HOSTING SERVER
+5. Messaging Services
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 PROCESS FLOW
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Users will be directed to the Home page , where he/she can latest update on COVID-19 and some helpful informataions regarding it.
+Users will be directed to the Home page , where one can see latest update on COVID-19 and some helpful informataions regarding it.
-Then he/she can go to the Shops page where he can select nearby shop and place order regarding his necessities.
-He/she can contact with the shop owner personal .
-He has to provide all the necessary details asked.
+Then one can go to the Shops page where he can select nearby shop and place order regarding his necessities.
+One can contact with the shop owner personal .
+He has to provide all the necessary details asked.K
-He can also see the helpline numbers in the Contact tab .
+One can also see the helpline numbers in the Contact tab .

 The Project contains:

 App Folder which contains templates.

-Templates contain the basic Html pages of the project.
+Templates contains the basic Html pages of the project.

 Also App folder contains many python file such as forms.py, models.py, shops.db, tests.py, views.py .